zimolzak/healthcare-data-quality/zimolzak-data-quality-2024-05.md

 - Data are entered in "funny ways."
     - Well-meaning people enter the wrong number.
-    - People "just click through" because they're busy.
+    - People "just click through" because they're so busy.
-    - It's surprisingly hard to "prove" the numbers are wrong.
+    - It's surprisingly hard to "prove" some data are wrong.
     - Medical testing is *extremely* non-random!
 - Just because the table is named `procedures` doesn't mean\ldots
-- "Reshaping" data is a lot of work.
 - The data may be "in there" but hard to get.
 - The data may not be "in there" at all (system was not designed for it).